vasilakisfil/Introspected-REST/README.md

 }
 ```

-The actual format of the data could vary regarding the root element or possible the place of the primary id, but essentially
+The actual format of the data could vary regarding the root element or possibly the place of the primary id.
+Such details will be described by the Media Type.
-the data does not contain any metadata, apart from runtime metadata.
+What is important here is that the data does not contain any metadata, apart from runtime metadata.

 ### 10.2.
 Composing different metadata together
 #### 10.2.1.
 Structural metadata
 One of the most important things for a client to know is the expected structure of the request/response ressource object
 along with information on the data types.
 For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data.
-Basically we will just output the JSON schema of our response, nothing more sophisticated.

 ##### 10.2.1.1.
 User resource